Penguin 5 is Live with the Penguin 2.1 Spam-Filtering Algorithm

 Website that has previously hit by Penguin and have taken actions hopefully meant to fix that, today and tomorrow are the days to watch.
 The improvement in traffic is a sign that it has escaped Penguin.

-Ready to chat about how to deal with
+how to deal with

 Google's latest version of Penguin?